githubnemo/c64-attraktor/README.md

 The screen should turn black and dots should appear.

+If you want to run a specific version of VICE, set the `X64SC` environment variable.

 ## Resources

 This project used several resources for which I am really grateful: